stephenlepisto/designpatternexamples/docs/strategy.md

 some of the information in the given order.

 The "in sorted order" suggests a third strategy is needed: How to sort the list of files/folders.
-For example, sort by name, length, type, date, with an option to reverse the order.
+For example, sort by name, length, type, or date, with an option to reverse the order.

-So the ls program works like this (based on input parameters, including default parameters):
+The `ls` program works (in general) like this (based on input parameters, including default parameters):
   1. Select and use a strategy to read in information about files/folders.
   2. Select and use a strategy to sort the list of information about files/folders
   3. Select and use a strategy to display the sorted list of information about files/folders.

-With this approach, the pseudo-code for the ls program can look like this:
+With this approach, the pseudo-code for an object-oriented implementation of the `ls` program might look like this:
   1. Create instance of file fetch interface based on input parameters
   2. Create instance of sorting interface based on input parameters
   3. Create instance of display interface based on input parameters